Page Authority Checker

 How does domain age affect SEO?

 Older domains typically have more established backlink profiles and trust signals.
-Google uses domain history as one of many ranking factors.
-New domains typically take 6-12 months to gain significant ranking traction.
+New domains typically take 6–12 months to gain significant ranking traction.

 What is robots.txt used for?

 robots.txt tells search engine crawlers which pages or directories to avoid indexing.
-It does not block access — it is an advisory protocol that well-behaved bots follow.
+It is an advisory protocol that well-behaved bots follow — it does not block direct access.